-For model inference, language-native positive prompts as well as negative ones will be fed through the Chinese text encoder from the BDM's branch part, and we can still plainly feed the English text encoder with empty constant string ("").
-Since BDM embeds an entire English-native TTI model as its backbone part, existing techniques such as LoRA\cite{Hu_Shen_Wallis_Allen-Zhu_Li_Wang_Chen_2021}, ControlNet\cite{DBLP:journals/corr/abs-2302-05543}, Dreambooth\cite{DBLP:journals/corr/abs-2208-12242}, Textual Inversion\cite{DBLP:conf/iclr/GalAAPBCC23} and even various style fine-tuned checkpoints from English TTI communities (Civitai\footnote{\url{https://civitai.com/}}, Stable Diffusion Online\footnote{\url{https://stablediffusionweb.com/}}, to name a few) can be directly applied to BDM with minimal cost.
+For model inference, language-native prompts will be processed through the Chinese text encoder from BDM's branch part.
+Simultaneously, we can still input an empty constant string ("") into the English text encoder.
+Since BDM incorporates an entire English-native TTI model as its backbone, existing techniques like LoRA\cite{Hu_Shen_Wallis_Allen-Zhu_Li_Wang_Chen_2021}, ControlNet\cite{zhang2023adding}, Dreambooth\cite{ruiz2023dreambooth}, Textual Inversion\cite{DBLP:conf/iclr/GalAAPBCC23}, and even various style fine-tuned checkpoints from English TTI communities (such as Civitai\cite{civitai}, Stable Diffusion Online\cite{stablediffusionweb}, to name a few) can be seamlessly applied to BDM with minimal cost.